New and Old Media Begin Working Together

 ARNOLD: Finnegan thinks this added reach will allow newspapers to once again make some more money on classifieds even after Yahoo gets a cut.
 Google recently announced a different deal with a bunch of major papers, including the New York Times and the Washington Post.
 In that deal, Google has created an online marketplace for advertisers to place bids to buy actual print ads.
 It's similar to how people bid for hotel rooms on Priceline.

-Mr. BEN SCHACHTER (Internet Analyst, UBS): Many traditional media companies -newspapers, TV - have to basically say to the online guys, are you our friend or our foe?
+BEN SCHACHTER: Many traditional media companies - newspapers, TV - have to basically say to the online guys, are you our friend or our foe?

 ARNOLD: Ben Schachter is an Internet analyst at UBS.
 He says these kinds of creative partnerships signal a change in thinking on the part of newspapers.